Robotic LEGO MINDSTORMS® EV3 (animation only)

 - Explain the choice of a transmission mechanism for movement in a technical object (e.g. use of a gear instead of friction wheels for more motor torque and to prevent sliding).

 - Describe the advantages and disadvantages related to adhesion and friction between parts and on the ground.

 Elementary: 3rd year, Elementary: 4th year, Elementary: 5th year, Elementary: 6th year, Multi-age, Secondary: 1st year, Secondary: 2nd year, Secondary: 3rd year, Secondary: 4th year, Secondary: 5th year, Elementary: cycle 2, Elementary: cycle 3, Secondary: cycle 1, Secondary: cycle 2

 - Access to a TBI / TNI is required in the room where the workshops will take place.

 - Clear space is needed for the demonstrations at the end of the class.

 - Six teams must be created before the science animator arrives.

-- This workshop is only offered to schools with EV3®assembly kits.
+- This workshop is offered only to schools that have LEGO MINDSTORMS® EV3 building kits.

 - Profaqua is in charge of supplying the activity rugs necessary for carrying out the activity.